 Customs and importation

 - Customs and Border Protection enforce the rules around what you can bring in and send out of the USA.
 There’s some useful information on their International Visitors page Their restrictions include firearms, some fruit and vegetables, and some animals and animal products.
 Oh – and leave your dangerous toys behind.
 They’re first on the banned list .If you want to move to the USA with a dog, cat, or other pet, we have some info on that below.

 Moving to the USA for work

-- According to the Founder’s Guide, the top industries in the USA in 2017 were Health, Construction, Information Technologies, Energy, Professional Services, Government, Finance, Education, Manufacture, and Real Estate.
+- Several people ask “Is moving to the USA a good idea?” and sometimes, if you’ve got a background in a particular industry, the answer could definitely be yes.
+According to the Founder’s Guide, the top industries in the USA in 2017 were Health, Construction, Information Technologies, Energy, Professional Services, Government, Finance, Education, Manufacture, and Real Estate.
 Of course, major industry varies from state to state and city to city.
 To pick out a few, California has a strong reputation for its technology industry, New York for banking and credit services, and Illinois for insurance.
 247 Wallist has a list of the largest industry in each state in 2017

 - In 2016 the median household income in the USA reached all-time highs, rising by 3.2%.
 According to the USA Census Bureau, the median household income in 2017 was $57,617.
 If you want more of an indication of how much you could be earning in your sector, the Statista website neatly breaks down the 2016 stats .